How does my commuter benefit work?

 2016 Transit Ruling

 There are new transit rules that went into effect in some regions on January 1, 2016.
 To read about the new regulations and how they may impact your transit plan, click here.
 To view a list of qualified transit agencies, click here.
 Please note, due to frequent updates made by the IRS, this list may not be complete.
 Please check with your transit vendor if you are unsure whether the pre-tax transit account can be used.

 What is a Qualified Parking Expense?
 How much can I contribute on a pre-tax basis to my Parking Account?

 “Qualified Parking Expenses” means the cost of any parking provided to an employee on or near the business premises of the employer, or on or near a location from which the employee commutes to work through the use of a transit pass.
-As of January 1, 2017, the maximum amount of Qualified Parking Expenses that may be covered by the Plan is $255.00 in expenses per month, which is also subject to future cost-of-living increases announced by the IRS.
+Beginning on January 1, 2018, the maximum monthly parking election amount is increasing to $260.

 How can I submit a parking claim?